-Key Audit Matter Auditor's Response Impairment of carrying value of loans and advances: Management estimates impairment provision using Expected Credit loss model (ECL) for the loan exposure.
+Key Audit Matter Auditor's Response Impairment of carrying value of loans and advances: Management estimates impairment provision using Expected Credit Loss Model (ECL) for the loan exposure.
 Measurement of loan impairment involves application of significant judgement by the management.
-The most significant judgements are: • Timely identification and classification of the impaired loans, and• Determination of probability of Principal audit procedures performed: We examined Board Policy approving methodologies for computation of ECL that address policies, procedures and controls for assessing and measuring credit risk on all lending exposures, commensurate with the size, complexity and risk profile specific to the Company.
+The most significant judgements are: ‣ Timely identification and classification of impaired loans ‣ Determination of probability of defaults (PD) and estimation of loss given defaults (LGD) based on the value of collaterals and relevant factors The Company doesn't have credit loss history and has assigned PD to each borrower on the basis of Company's internal rating model on various rating agencies database and LGD are based on the value of collaterals and relevant factors.
+The estimation of Expected Credit Loss (ECL) on financial instruments involve significant judgements and estimates.
+Following are the points with increased level of audit focus: ‣ Classification of assets to stage 1,2 or 3 using criteria in accordance with Ind AS 109 ‣ Accounting interpretations and data used to build and run the models Principal audit procedures performed: We examined Board policy approving methodologies for computation of ECL that address policies, procedures and controls for assessing and measuring credit risk on all lending exposures, commensurate with the size, complexity and risk profile specific to the Company.
 The parameters and assumptions used and their rationale and basis are clearly documented.

-Key Audit Matter Auditor's Response defaults (PD) and estimation of loss given defaults (LGD) based on the value of collaterals and relevant factors We evaluated the design and operating effectiveness of controls across the processes relevant to determination of ECL, including the judgements and estimates.
-The Company started retail lending activities in Financial Year 2020-21.
-The Company doesn't have credit loss history and has assigned PD to each borrower on the basis of the Company's internal rating model on various rating agencies' database and LGD are based on based on the value of collaterals and relevant factors.
+We evaluated the design and operating effectiveness of controls across the processes relevant to determination of ECL, including the judgements and estimates.
 These controls, among others, included controls over the allocation of assets into stages including management's monitoring of stage effectiveness, model monitoring including the need for post model adjustments, model validation, credit monitoring, individual provisions and production of journal entries and disclosures.
+We tested the completeness of loans and advances included in the Expected Credit Loss calculation as on 31 March 2022 by reconciling it with the balances as per loan balance register as on the date.
+We tested assets in stage 1,2 and 3 on sample basis to verify that they were allocated to the appropriate stage.
+For samples of exposure, we tested the appropriateness of determining Exposure at Default(EAD), PD and LGD.

 The estimation of Expected Credit Loss (ECL) on financial instruments involve significant judgements and estimates.
-Following are points with increased level of audit focus: We tested the completeness of loans and advances included in the Expected Credit Loss calculations as of 31 March 2021 by reconciling it with the balances as per loan balance register as on that date. • Classification of assets to stage 1, 2, or 3 using criteria in accordance with Ind AS 109; • Accounting interpretations and data used to build and run the models; • Inputs and Judgements used in determination of management overlay at various asset stages considering the current uncertain economic environment with the range of possible effects unknown to the country; • The disclosures made in financial statements for ECL especially in relation to judgements and estimates by the Management in determination of the ECL.
-We tested assets in stage 1, 2 and 3 on sample basis to verify that they were allocated to the appropriate stage.
-For samples of exposure, we tested the appropriateness of determining Exposure at Default (EAD), PD and LGD.
-For exposure determined to be individually impaired, we tested a samples of loans and advances and examined management's estimate of future cash flows, assessed their reasonableness and checked the resultant provision calculations.
-For forward looking assumptions used in ECL calculations, we held discussions with management, assessed the assumptions used and the probability weights assigned to the possible outcomes.
-We performed an overall assessment of the ECL provision including management's assessment on Covid-19 impact to determine if they were reasonable considering the Company's portfolio, risk profile, credit risk management practices and the macro economic environment.
-We assessed the adequacy and appropriateness of disclosures in compliance with the Ind AS 107 in relation to ECL especially in relation to judgements used in estimation of ECL provision.
+Following are the points with increased level of audit focus: ‣ Classification of assets to stage 1,2 or 3 using criteria in accordance with Ind AS 109 ‣ The disclosures made in financial statements for ECL especially in relation to judgements and estimates by the management in determination of the ECL.
+For exposure determined to be individually impaired, we tested samples of loans and advances and examined management's estimate of future cash flows, assessed their reasonableness and checked the resultant provision calculations For forward looking assumptions used in ECL calculations, we held discussions with management, assessed the assumptions used and probability weights assigned to the possible outcomes.
+We performed an overall assessment of ECL provision including management's assessment of Covid -19 impact to determine if they were reasonable considering the Company's portfolio, risk profile, credit risk management practices and the macro environment.
+We performed an overall assessment of ECL provision including management's assessment of Covid -19 impact to determine if they were reasonable considering the Company's portfolio, risk profile, credit risk management practices and the macro environment. -- --

-Information Other than the Financial Statements and Auditor's Report Thereon
+Other Information